Nulla poena sine lege

 Article 2

-A punishment or other criminal sanction may only be imposed for an act which constituted a statutory criminal offence before the time of commission and for which punishment was authorized by law.
+A penalty or another criminal sanction may only be imposed for an act which constituted a statutory criminal offence before its commission and which was punishable by law.

 Scope and Objective of the Code